kaby76/Piggy/README.md

 # Piggy

+_NB Status: Piggy is currently being developed and does not work yet._

 Welcome to Piggy (*P*/*I*nvoke *G*enerator for C#).
 This free and open source software is a pinvoke generator from C++ headers.
 It uses the same basic algorithm of DFS traversal of the AST commonly used in all pinvoke generators, such as in ClangSharp and CppSharp,